a castle in the middle of a lake Cavan Day

 Cavan County Council launched a heritage trail there in 2017 that gives visitors access to the original walkways around the castle.

-Along the way, you can learn about the castle and the family who lived there, including Colonel Edward Saunderson, founder of the unionist movement in Northern Ireland.
+You can follow the short loop around the property, taking time to read the panels on the fascinating history of the castle and the family who lived there, including Colonel Edward Saunderson, founder of the unionist movement in Northern Ireland.

 Killykeen Forest Park